-Under exceptional circumstances, with the approval of the Department/Office Head concerned, the internship may be performed remotely (i.e. at any suitable location such as the intern's primary residence in their home country) on a full or part-time basis.
-The remoteness of the internship shall be determined in the internship agreement and this aspect cannot be revised in the course of the internship, except in case of internship extension.
+Under exceptional circumstances, with the approval of the organizational unit concerned, the internship may be performed remotely (i.e., from an agreed suitable location such as the intern's primary residence in their home country) on a full or part-time basis.
+The remoteness of the internship shall be determined in the Internship Agreement and this aspect cannot be revised in the course of the internship, except in case of internship extension.
 The remote interns shall not be assigned any IT or other type of equipment from the IO.
-Furthermore, the allowance of full remote interns should be prorated to 50% of the amount they would be eligible to while performing their tasks at the HQ.
+Furthermore, the allowance of remote interns should be prorated to 50% of the amount they would be eligible to while performing their tasks at the HQ.